dagrate/dl-offtarget/README.md

 # dl-offtarget

-Deep Learning for off-target predictions
+Deep Learning for off-target predictions <br>
+Code Description: <br>
+- offtarget_createdataset contains the code to create the Bunch of the crispor data used for the experiments

 ## Overleaf Template and Direct Link
 to do